slu-dss/slu-dss.github.io/content/home.md

 We are a collaborative, interdisciplinary group at [Saint Louis University](https://www.slu.edu) focused on building researchers' data science skills using open source software.

 We host a seminar series focused on the programming language `R` each semester.
-We also provide a forum for "brownbag" sessions where SLU faculty, staff, and students can share their open source data anlysis skills.
+We also provide a forum for "brownbag" sessions where SLU faculty, staff, and students can share open source data anlysis skills.

 The DSS is organized by [Christina Garcia](mailto:christina.garcia@slu.edu), [Kelly Lovejoy](mailto:kelly.lovejoy@slu.edu), and [Chris Prener](mailto:chris.prener@slu.edu).

 <br />
-<div class="page-heading">Subscribe to our mailing list</div>
+<div class="page-heading">Stay in touch</div>
+We send out occasional annoucements to the open source community at SLU.
+If you want to hear about upcoming seminars, brownbags, and other open source events, subscribe to our mailing list!
+You can also follow us on [Twitter](https://twitter.com/SLUDSS) and join our [GitHub organization](https://github.com/slu-dss).

 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">